ogvolkov/ns-routes-retrieval/README.md

 Configuration is done via `config.js`.
 Primarily you would like to configure *departureDate*, date and time for which the routes will be requested.

-Note that NS limits a number of daily API (currently it's 50000).
+Note that NS limits a number of daily API calls (currently it's 50000).
 To prevent API abuse, the program will stop once it reaches that request amount.

 ## Geting stations
 ```